The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Conclusion and outlook

-The present paper introduces a software framework for dynamically adaptive grids that fuses data storage and data traversal as well as, if not explicitly outsourced to a heap, compute data.
-Besides a unique merger of features such as support for arbitrary dimensions, multiscale data representation, and low memory footprint capabilities, Peano is, from our point of view, particularly strong for fast prototyping of multiscale, adaptive, parallel codes.
-As it integrates many features it is however not as lightweight as other solutions and comes along with a steep learning curve.
-Furthermore, support for the tailoring of dynamic load balancing, context-sensitive multicore decomposition, on-the-fly visualisation and so forth are tied to the spacetree paradigm; which can be read as advantage or disadvantage depending on the user's attitude.
+The present paper introduces a software framework for dynamically adaptive multiscale grids that fuses data management and data traversal as well as, if not explicitly outsourced to a heap, application data storage.
+The underlying programming model is formalized with two automata yielding an event-based algorithm development approach.
+Besides \newA{the} fact that the software delivers a merger of multiple state-of-the-art features such as support for arbitrary dimensions, multiscale data representation and low memory footprint capabilities, it is resonably simple to handle due to its restrictive, minimalistic programming model.
+This makes the software well-suited for fast prototyping as well as bigger codes with a clear separation of concerns as long as they accept the restrictive academic programming paradigm which might imply that not each legacy code can directly use the AMR features.